tud-amt/tud-amt.github.io/content/authors/Emma/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Alumni
 ---

-Emma is a Master student with [*Dr. Laura Rossi*](http://www.mycolloids.com).
-She investigates the heating properties of magnetic nanoparticles.
+Emma was a Master student and the researcher working together with [*Dr. Laura Rossi*](http://www.mycolloids.com).
+She investigated the heating properties of magnetic nanoparticles.